quintenroets/superpathlib/README.md

 ```shell
 pip install superpathlib[full]
 ```

-Install the packages corresponding with the properties you want to use:
+to include additional dependencies like PyYAML for handling YAML files. or
-* e.g. PyYaml for yaml property
+Manually install the packages corresponding with the features you want to use:
 * Packages listed in pyproject.toml